You’re Wasting Time. And That’s Bad for Your Health.

 Now list all the steps to accomplish the project, along with due dates for each step (working backward from the deadline, if there is one).

-The Daily Focus form is not your to-do list, which could be 20 pages long!
-It is a grounding list, with space for only three primary tasks that are critical to accomplish each day.
+Create a daily focus form, a grounding list with space for only three primary tasks that are critical to accomplish each day.
 You can tackle three secondary tasks if you complete the first three.
+This form should not be confused with your to-do list, which could be 20 pages long!

 Transitions are difficult.
 Many of us find it easier to focus on one type of activity at a time, so you might want to use time blocking to plan your week.
 The idea is to set aside a block of time to devote your energy to a particular activity.
 For example, you might decide that Mondays are administrative days, Tuesdays are sales days, and so on.